In this section

 Poisoning – acute guidelines for initial managementResuscitation Anticholinergic Poisoning

 For 24 hour advice, contact the Victorian Poisons Information Centre on 13 11 26

 Antihistamines are commonly recommended for the treatment of allergic symptoms.
 This guideline will only deal with H1 antagonists.
 H2 antagonists such as cimetidine and ranitidine are not covered by this guideline.

 Antihistamines are divided into sedating and lesser sedating (previous called non-sedating) types.
 In general, the lesser sedating antihistamines have less serious toxicity in overdose.

 As well as their H1 effect, sedating antihistamines can have alpha adrenergic, anticholinergic and serotonergic effects.
-As well as sedation, overdose often presents with anticholinergic symptoms (see Anticholinergic Poisoning).
+As well as sedation, overdose often presents with anticholinergic symptoms (see Anticholinergic Syndrome).
 At higher doses, they can also cause sodium channel blockade with subsequent cardiovascular effects including QT prolongations and Torsades de Pointes.